-A State Waiting Child is a child that is under the care of a state children services department through the foster care system.
-These children typically have been victims of abuse and neglect but it does not mean that these children do not desire or need loving supportive families who will guide them to be the best they can be and to provide them with a sense of love and belonging.
+The process to adopt these children can be long and emotional.
+Many of the children have been victims of abuse and neglect.
+This does not mean that these children do not desire or need loving supportive families who will guide them to be the best they can be and to provide them with a sense of love and belonging.

 With this type of adoption numerous sibling groups of all sizes, older children, special needs children and individuals that are about to “age out” of the system are available for placement.

-These children have often suffered many losses and do not know much about commitment, trust or the stability of a family.
-They will require more attention, so that they can transition into a home they can call their own and know that their placement into your family is permanent and safe.
+Children who reside in children service care often suffer many losses and do not know much about commitment, trust or the stability of a family.
+Often these children require more attention so they can transition into their new home.

 All children deserve the right to belong to a loving family.
-No child has asked to be put in the situation that they are in where they are lacking permanency.
+No child has asked to be put in the situation where they lack permanency.

-Building Blocks Adoption can assist Ohio families with the required training, home study, paperwork requirements and legal direction/advice for Domestic Adoptions from State Foster Care.
+Our adoption agency can assist Ohio families with the necessary training, home study, paperwork requirements and legal direction/advice for an older child adoption.

 It is time to make a difference in the life of a child waiting for a family in which he/she can belong.

 Subsidies may be available for children being adopted within the state programs.
-Some states are willing to pay agency fees once a family is matched with a child or sibling groups.
+Some states do pay agency fees once a family is matched with a child or sibling groups.

-Building Blocks Adoption is licensed by the State of Ohio to perform adoption services including assisting with the match of a child in state foster care systems with adoptive families.
-Building Blocks Adoption will be your advocate when seeking a placement of a child from state foster care systems.
+Building Blocks Adoption is licensed by the State of Ohio to perform adoption services including assisting with the match of an older child with adoptive families.
+Our adoption agency will be your advocate when seeking a placement of a child from state foster care systems.

 - Single women, single men, all married couples